 3. Send your invites early.
 Granted, we say this about just about every type of invitation.
 But in this case, it’s particularly apropos.
 After all, this is the busy holiday season when people are rushing everywhere.
 Even if their social calendars aren’t already full, invitees might balk at the idea of baking dozens of cookies on short notice.

 Of course, if you’re throwing a big holiday bash, it’s likely cookies aren’t the only thing on the agenda.
 As appropriate, you might also want to check out wording tips for White Elephant, Secret Santa, and the ever-popular Ugly Sweater Contest.
+For general tips on Christmas party invite wording, see this article.

 Just as forming cookies is easier with a cookie cutter, so is writing easier with examples and templates.
 Here are some cookie swap wording samples to work from.